-The Barefoot Book of Children is one of the best children’s books I have seen in a long time.
-The beautiful hand-painted illustrations, the important message it shares, and the fascinating facts about children around the world make it a book to be enjoyed over and over again.
+The Barefoot Book of Children is one of the best children’s books we have seen in a long time.
+The beautiful hand-painted illustrations, the important messages it shares, and the fascinating facts about children around the world make it a book to be enjoyed over and over again.

 The Barefoot Book of Children begins with, “Every morning, millions of children open their eyes and start another day.”
 The reader is asked to identify where they are in the world – what they see, hear, or smell.
 (Time to bring out the map or globe, if you haven’t already.)

 From there, the book covers topics that we all share including families, feelings, faith, bodies, clothes, food, homes, and hobbies.
 The authors engage the reader with specific questions to answer, “Which languages do you speak?
 Which ones do you recognize?”

 Be sure to take the time to enjoy and discuss the illustrations for each section.

 There are 15 pages of educational notes at the end of the book to go further with each topic.
 Read more about different types of homes (a ger in Mongolia, a stilt house in Malaysia), different ways to play (cricket in India, kendama in Japan); different foods to eat (cuy chactado in Peru, hummus in Syria), and lots more!

 Barefoot Books also offers:

 - How to facilitate important conversations with kids using diverse and inclusive books Stefanie Paige Wieder M.S.ED.
 Includes questions and recommended books.

 - Share Your Love DIY Letter/Envelope Directions for creating a special letter for someone.